Post overview: Best Breweries in Brooklyn, New York

 TALEA Beer Co.
 (Greenpoint)

-This is the only woman-founded brewery in Brooklyn so it’s no surprise that their mission would be inclusivity.
+This is the only woman-founded brewery in Brooklyn so it’s no surprise that their mission would be focused on inclusion.
 They strive to make easy drinking fruit-forward beers that lack acidity in an effort to capture folks that are convinced they don’t enjoy beer.

 In addition to the creative brews pouring into every glass, my biggest reason for considering TALEA Beer Co. one of the best breweries in NYC is the welcoming atmosphere.
 Everyone is embraced and everyone leaves happy.